Individual Taxpayer Support

 Can my business give recommended funds?

-All corporate support provides need-based scholarships and cannot be used for student recommendations.
-However, corporate funds can be recommended for a school fund, but will still go to provide need-based scholarships for students attending that school.
+All corporate support provides need-based scholarships to low-income families and cannot be used for student recommendations.
+However, corporate funds can be recommended for a school fund, but will still go to provide need-based scholarships for students from low-income families attending that school.

 What types of scholarships are available?